tuler/gittig/README.md

 ## Hook Setup

 Each git hosting provider provides an instruction page about how to configure a hook.
 Gittig provides a hook URL for each supported provider.
-Your deployment must be open to the Internet, so one of these providers can reach your server.
+Your deployment must be open to the Internet, so the providers can reach your server.

 ### GitHub

-How to your project admin page, click on 'Service Hooks', select 'Post-Receive URLs' and add the URL provided at the home page of your gittig application.
+Go to your project admin page, click on 'Service Hooks', select 'Post-Receive URLs' and add the URL provided at the home page of your gittig application.

 ![admin page](http://img.skitch.com/20100620-r8st7468q7q5waf3y85hmpwtqs.png "Admin Page")
 ![hook page](http://img.skitch.com/20100620-br6dw5iiyk2643fahkqbi54h36.png "Hook Page")